 2. Study animal collection and acclimation

 Urchins were collected from the Hawaiʻi Department of Land and Natural Resources (DLNR) Division of Aquatic Resources (DAR) sea urchin hatchery, transported to HIMB, and acclimated to Kaneohe Bay ambient conditions for two weeks in flow-through seawater tables.
 Test diameters were not significantly different upon initial collection (7.53 0.15 mm) or after acclimation (16.11 0.35 mm).
 Urchins were fed Gracilaria salicornia collected from the shores of HIMB in excess to ensure consistent food availability.
-Throughout the experiment, there was only one mortality on day 116 of an urchin in a heated .
+Throughout the experiment, there was only one mortality on day 116 of an urchin in a heated treatment.

 3. Experimental Treatments and Data Collection